 Product safety and the public's perception that our products are safe and healthy are essential to our image and business.
 Although we dedicate substantial resources to the safety and quality of our products, we may not be able to ensure that our customers enjoy safe, quality products.
 Our sale of food products for human consumption exposes us to safety risks such as food-borne illnesses, product contamination, spoilage, inaccurate labelling, misbranding or product tampering.
 Product contamination (including the presence of an undeclared allergen, foreign object, substance, chemical or other agent or residue or the introduction of a genetically modified organism), spoilage, misbranding or product tampering could require product withdrawals or recalls or destruction of inventory and could result in negative publicity, temporary warehouse closures and substantial costs of compliance or remediation.
-For instance, in July 2023, a case of botulism was identified in a number of packaged tortilla products by a certain supplier in the Basque Country and Navarra, where we operate ("Northern Spain").
-Our risk management processes were followed and we immediately recalled all contaminated products.
 While the supplier is liable for the contaminated products, an unsuccessful product safety recall in the future may have an adverse impact on our brand and reputation, business, financial condition and results of operations, even if the source of the contamination was not in our control.